 The Charity Brunch Committee seeks projects that can articulate an emotive reason for their importance to their country NSW area and how great the impact will be.
 Projects need to have a broad reach within their community and preference is for ‘place’ based projects rather than regional or state based initiatives.

+Applications are based on the completion of all questions in the below form.
 Charity Brunch Rural Grant Applications will close at 5:00pm on Friday 27 October 2017.
+To view questions within application please click here.

 Judging and selection